nemocrys/meas-electric-conductivity/README.md

 ---
 ##  <u> 4.
 Software setup: </u>
+### 4.1 Configure the "2450 SourceMeter"
-### 4.1 The internal script "Setup00" of the "2450 SourceMeter" has to be configured for 4-point-measurement.
+The internal script "Setup00" of the "2450 SourceMeter" has to be configured for 4-point-measurement.

+### 4.2 Use usbtmc
-### 4.2 To use usbtmc (which is used to control the "2450 SourceMeter" ) without root, the following steps have to be taken:
+To use usbtmc (which is used to control the "2450 SourceMeter" ) without root, the following steps have to be taken:

 Go to the rules.d folder.
 ```